 If your roommate is doing something you don’t like, don’t repress your feelings.
-It’s usually better to air gripes rather than to store up a lot of petty grievances, which lead to a major blow-up.
+It’s usually better to talk about the things bothering you rather than to store up a lot of small grievances, which lead to a major blow-up.

 Always ask permission.
-Don’t just use the iron or eat the cookies, even if you think it might be O.K.
+Don’t just use the iron or eat the cookies, even if you think it might be alright.

 Avoid being judgmental.
 You are not your roommate’s keeper.

-Ask your RA or A/RHD for advice.
+Ask your RA or Residence Hall Director (RHD) for advice.
 They are trained to help mediate conflicts.

-You and your roommate are individuals with particular interests, goals, likes and dislikes.
-You may not find it necessary to share every aspect of college life with him/her.
-If conflicts do arise, speak with your roommate first; talk a problem through before it becomes a major conflict.
-If after having talked with your roommate you still can’t resolve the conflict, talk with your RA or A/RHD.
+You and your roommate are individuals with unique interests, goals, likes and dislikes.
+You may not find it necessary to share every aspect of college life with them.
+If conflicts do arise, speak with your roommate in person first; talk a problem through before it becomes a major conflict.
+If, after having talked with your roommate, you still can’t resolve the conflict, talk with your RA or RHD.
 Your hall staff is experienced in dealing with roommate problems and should be able to give you some sound advice.
-Remember, though, you owe your roommate(s) the courtesy of speaking with him/her first.
+Remember, you owe your roommate(s) the courtesy of speaking with them first.